 - Attainment of a STAT Multiple Choice score of 135 (or a score of 145 if prior to May 2010).

 - Successful completion of the Tertiary Enabling Program, the ACIKE Preparation for Tertiary Success courses, or another recognised tertiary preparation course.

 - Submission of an acceptable personal competencies statement and/or employment experience.

 Some courses are more competitive than others, and while the minimum ATAR for admission is 60, these courses may cut off at a higher score.
 Check the course detail page of your chosen course to check the ATAR requirements.

 Bachelor of Clinical Science

-It is expected that applicants will need to achieve an ATAR of 90 or above, 85 for Indigenous students (after the addition of any Universities Equity Scheme) to be competitive for a place in this course.
+It is expected that applicants will need to achieve an ATAR of 90 or above, or 85 for Indigenous students (after the addition of any Universities Equity Scheme) to be competitive for a place in this course.
 Ranking for offers of places will be based on an entry score combining ATAR (90%), and Undergraduate Medicine and Health Sciences Admission Test (UMAT) - derived score (10%).